 This small tree grows at higher elevations, preferring moist areas along riverbanks or in damp woods.
 LEAF: pinnately compound, alternately arranged.
-Fall colors of these leaves are yellow to orange to somewhat reddish.
+Fall color is yellow to orange to somewhat reddish.

 The continuous flutter of its flat, fan-like leaves, even in the gentlest breeze, is characteristic of this willow family member.
 LEAF: simple, alternate leaf arrangement.
 Fall color is yellow.

 Wide spreading and deciduous, this tree has a short trunk with branches that generally touch the ground.
 LEAF: alternate, simple, 3 to 5 lobed margins.
-These leaves are yellow-orange in the fall.
+Fall color is yellow-orange.

 The Red Maple, a relatively fast-growing deciduous tree, becomes more spreading with age and is often one of the first trees to change color in autumn.
 LEAF: opposite, 3 or 5 lobed.
 Fall color is greenish yellow, vibrant scarlet or burgundy.